fenago/python-minicourses/Machine-Learning-REST-API/README.md

 <h4>Step 2</h4>
-Now open the project folder with visual code or any of your favourite editor
+Now open the project folder with the editor

 Open the file `src/app/app.module.ts` we need to import httpclient,FormsModule,ReactiveFormsModule